Suspect in SC police shooting has sons with law enforcement ties

 The Florence man in custody following a Wednesday shooting that killed one police officer and injured six others is the father of a current law enforcement officer and a former one.

 “My heart goes out to the family of the wounded officers and the family of the fallen officer,” said Fred Hopkins III when contacted by The State Friday morning.
-He is a former officer who was with the Lexington County Sheriff’s Department until mid 2018, according to S.C.
+He was an officer with the Lexington County Sheriff’s Department until mid 2018, according to S.C.
 Police Academy records.

 “I’m out...alive...safe...and sane…12 years 7 months and 28 days...my days in correction is now complete …,” Hopkins III wrote on social media this past summer.